 - persistently high temperature

 Additionally, those above the ages of 60 and those with pre-existing medical conditions such as diabetes, blood pressure, obesity, heart ailments, cancer, and lung disorders automatically fall under a high-risk bracket.

 How do I get Covid-19 testing at Prime Urgent Care?

-If you are experiencing any of these symptoms, call your medical care provider at Prime Urgent Care at 713-340-3111 or go online to www.primeuc.com to schedule an in office or telemedicine visit.
+If you are experiencing any of these symptoms, please call Prime Urgent Care at 713-340-3111 or go online to www.primeuc.com to schedule an in office or telemedicine visit.

 What will the results tell me?

-If you have strongly suggestive symptoms yet test negative, follow it up with a consultation with your medical care provider.
+If you have strongly suggestive symptoms yet test negative, follow it up with a consultation with your medical care provider and possibly repeat testing.